MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscinstallnamespaceex32.md

-<b>WSCInstallNameSpaceEx32</b> is a strictly 32-bit version of <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscinstallnamespaceex">WSCInstallNameSpaceEx</a>.
+**WSCInstallNameSpaceEx32** is a strictly 32-bit version of <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscinstallnamespaceex">WSCInstallNameSpaceEx</a>.
 On a 64-bit computer, all calls not specifically 32-bit (for example, all functions that do not end in "32") operate on the native 64-bit catalog.
 Processes that execute on a 64-bit computer must use the specific 32-bit function calls to operate on a strictly 32-bit catalog and preserve compatibility.
 The definitions and semantics of the specific 32-bit calls are the same as their native counterparts.

 The namespace–configuration functions do not affect applications that are already running.
 Newly installed name-space providers will not be visible to applications nor will the changes in a name-space provider's activation state.
 Applications launched after the call to
-<b>WSCInstallNameSpaceEx32</b> will see the changes.
+**WSCInstallNameSpaceEx32** will see the changes.

 The provider-specific data blob associated with namespace entry
                      passed in the <i>lpProviderInfo</i> parameter can be queried using <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nf-ws2spi-wscenumnamespaceprovidersex32">WSCEnumNameSpaceProvidersEx32</a> function.

 Currently, the only namespace provider included with Windows that uses the <i>lpProviderInfo</i> parameter is the NS_EMAIL provider.
 The format of the buffer pointed to by the <i>lpProviderInfo</i> parameter for an NS_EMAIL namespace provider is a <a href="https://docs.microsoft.com/windows/desktop/api/nsemail/ns-nsemail-napi_provider_installation_blob">NAPI_PROVIDER_INSTALLATION_BLOB</a> structure.

-The <b>WSCInstallNameSpaceEx32</b>function can only be called by a user logged on as a member of the Administrators group.
-If <b>WSCInstallNameSpaceEx32</b> is called by a user that is not a member of the Administrators group, the function call will fail.
+The **WSCInstallNameSpaceEx32**function can only be called by a user logged on as a member of the Administrators group.
+If **WSCInstallNameSpaceEx32** is called by a user that is not a member of the Administrators group, the function call will fail.
  For computers running on Windows Vista or Windows Server 2008, this function can also fail because of user account control (UAC).
-If an application  that contains this function is executed by a user logged on as a member of the Administrators group other than the built-in Administrator, this call will fail unless the application has been marked in the manifest file with a <b>requestedExecutionLevel</b> set to <b>requireAdministrator</b>.
+If an application  that contains this function is executed by a user logged on as a member of the Administrators group other than the built-in Administrator, this call will fail unless the application has been marked in the manifest file with a **requestedExecutionLevel** set to **requireAdministrator**.
 If the application on Windows Vista or Windows Server 2008 lacks this manifest file, a user logged on as a member of the Administrators group other than the built-in Administrator must then be executing the application in an enhanced shell as the built-in Administrator (RunAs administrator) for this function to succeed.